kerimoyle/libcellml-tutorials/tutorials/combine2020/tut6_annotateModel.rst

       - [4] RESET
       - [5] RESET_VALUE

-The item we want has type :code:`libcellml::CellMLElements::UNIT`, and we'd like it to be unique so that we can annotate it properly.
+The item we want has type :code:`UNIT`, and we'd like it to be unique so that we can annotate it properly.
 We need to change the other items to have other (also unique) ids.
 The :code:`Annotator` class can create a unique id for an item using the :code:`assignId` function.